Erastus11013/LCA/README.md

 # LCA
- find the Least Common Ancestor (LCA) of a pair of nodes using RMQ In the range minimum query problem, we are given (and we preprocess) an array A of n numbers.
+find the Least Common Ancestor (LCA) of a pair of nodes using RMQ Uses the algorithm described in [LCA Problem Revisited] (https://www.ics.uci.edu/~eppstein/261/BenFar-LCA-00.pdf)
-In a query, the goal is to find the minimum element in a range spanned by A[i] and A[j]: